 AI and machine learning are changing organizations rapidly and can further contribute to FHIR to enhance efficiency and provide considerable benefits to healthcare facilities and patients alike.

 To maximize benefits to your organization, your machine learning models must have sufficient data to make reliable predictions.
 Additionally, this data needs to be of high quality with excellent coverage and should also be appropriately formatted.

 With appropriate raw data to work with, you can use AI to make valuable recommendations and guide you to utilize your resources most efficiently.

 Better Clinical Treatments

 FHIR results in a better patient experience due to increased access to EMR and volumes of patient-related data.
-Therefore, clinical researchers can improve the care they provide patients, and access to extensive patient information is of incredible value for the healthcare industry.
+Therefore, clinical researchers and healthcare professionals such as those from HealthTECH Resources can improve the care they provide patients, and access to extensive patient information is of incredible value for the healthcare industry.

 Perhaps what gives FHIR an edge over other data sharing standards is that it can be implemented with REST web services.
 REST services can work with open source technologies which can decrease your implementation costs.

 FHIR is considerably easy to integrate and implement across numerous applications and devices.

 Before FHIR, patients would receive crucial data in massive text files or disorganized CDs and printouts.
 Due to this, every organization struggles with making these documents interactive or organized.

 Unlike past practices, FHIR increases transparency and empowers patients.
 When patients have access to critical information, they can easily manage and track their records, further increasing trust and improving the cooperation between patients and healthcare service providers.